CultClassik/ansible-boss/README.md

 A repository containing your Ansible code.

 Target systems must have the SSH_USER created and have the public key that corresponds to the mapped private key file.
+This user probably needs sudo rights.

 ## Installation